 - Doing It for the Art: He had a Shakespeare company that was both acclaimed and remarkably unprofitable.

 - Evil Sounds Deep: Even when he's relatively "good", such as the Great Owl.

-- It didn't even have to be that much money.
+- Money, Dear Boy: Oh dear God.
+Look at that filmography.
+Just look at it.
+It didn't even have to be that much money.
 In Joe Dante's DVD Commentary for The Howling, he tells the story of how, at one point during the shoot, Carradine was carrying around snacks that he bought himself, and wrapped in heavy blankets because there was no heat in his trailer.
 The man was so accustomed to working in no-budget films that it never even occurred to him that the film's budget should have been able to cover his food and heating costs!